tildearrow/furnace/doc/1-intro/quickstart.md

 {{ wavetables list }}

-double-click that new entry to open the "Wavetable Editor". you'll see a line of large pixel-like blocks. this is our sawtooth wave; nice as those are, let's get creative. click anywhere in that area and "draw" a new wave, something interesting. note that at the bottom of the window, there's a line of numbers that change as you edit. you can edit the numbers directly to change the values above; keep this in mind for later. once you're happy with this one, make at least two more, just for later demonstration purposes.
+double-click that new entry to open the "Wavetable Editor". you'll see a line of large pixel-like blocks. this is our sawtooth wave. nice as those are, let's get creative. click anywhere in that area and "draw" a new wave, something interesting. note that at the bottom of the window, there's a line of numbers that change as you edit. you can edit the numbers directly to change the values above; keep this in mind for later. once you're happy with this wavetable, make at least two more, just for later demonstration purposes.

 {{ wavetable editor }}